Geeksltd/MSharp.Docs/Tutorials/12/README.md

 This class has responsibility for generating related forms for adding entity.
 According the requirements, there is an invitation code property that lets user enter any number, but if the user enter *SuperSecretFormula* user will be legible to save the form.
 This property is not going to be saved in the database, because it just acts like a validation, for this purpose we have used `ViewModelProperty<string>("InvitationCode")` generic method.
 By using this method M# just create a view model property that is related to our DTO object and will not be saved on database.
 We have used **InvitationCode** property in the `.OnClick()` method for adding criteria and checked user entered value.
 After creating this module, add it to *RegisterPage.cs* class that is our root page if you have let them empty in previous sections.

-#### Adding Pages to Menu
+### Adding Pages to the Menu

-Our last step is to add a root page to the main menu:
+After you ended up with the pages, you need to add them to the main menu:

 ```C#
 using MSharp;